5 Steps to a Debt Free Life

 Are you floating about in a pseudo lifeboat, drifting on a menacing sea of debt?
-If so then you are certainly not the happiest man on earth.
+If so, then you are certainly not the happiest person on earth.
 Nonetheless, most people accept this kind of life as their destiny.
 They don’t question it and refuse to accept the fact that a life without debt is something more than a utopian thought.
 Actually, they are wrong.
 A blissful debt free life is within your reach.
 You only need to live smart to stay away from debt.
-Here are some tips that would help you to achieve the feat:
+Here are some tips that would help you to achieve this.

 Budgeting-the first step to financial freedom